The Best ‘Nude’ or Neutral-Toned Lipstick for Your Skin Tone

 Your skin’s undertones also play a role in determining the most flattering shade for your face.
-There are many ways you can go about doing this, but the easiest would be to check the color of your veins.
-If they look blue, you’ve got cooler undertones and if they appear more green, consider yourself warm.
+There are many ways you can go about doing this, but the easiest would be to check the color of your veins on your forearm.
+If they look blue, you’ve got cooler undertones, and if they appear more green, consider yourself warm.

-MORE: The Vampy Lipstick Shades You’ll be Pining to Wear This Fall
+MORE: The Vampy Lipstick Shades You’ll Be Pining to Wear This Fall

 Generally speaking, Roncal recommends the following guidelines: